General Galleries

 Introduction

-My wife is a New Zealander, I am German, and together we have lived in Fort Collins, Colorado; Canberra, Australia; and now Kent, Ohio.
+My wife is a New Zealander, I am German, and together we have lived in Fort Collins, Colorado; Canberra, Australia; Kent, Ohio; and now Auckland, New Zealand.
 The associated traveling and moving around has given me plenty of photo opportunities.
 In February 2006 we made a huge lifestyle change, which also prompted a big change in my photo equipment.
-We decided to bring two true Ohioans into our family, and adopted Mariah (6) and Malachi (7), for which I am now the stay-at-home-dad.
+We decided to bring two true Ohioans into our family, Mariah (6) and Malachi (7), for which I became the stay-at-home-dad.
 There are plenty of photos of them in the family galleries section.
 This caused me to abandon Minolta (at almost the same time Minolta abandoned the photo world!) to buy into the Canon EOS system.
-To get me going I sold a bunch of Minolta gear and used the funds to acquire a Digital Rebel XT.
+To get me going, I sold a bunch of Minolta gear and used the funds to acquire a Digital Rebel XT.
 I had funded the acquisition of my Minolta collection by buying gear cheaply and selling it at a profit, and I soon discovered that this worked not only with Minolta, but also with Canon EOS gear.

 My current Canon collection includes: